7 Carat Diamond Ring

 If you can, try and keep side stones within 1 colour grade of the center stone.

-7 carat halo settings
+7 carat halo diamond ring

 As with pave settings, it’s important to ensure with 7 carat halo rings that the side stones match the center stone for color.